transloadit/uppy/website/src/docs/uppy.md

 ### `uppy.reset()`

 Stop all uploads in progress and clear file selection, set progress to 0.
-Basically, return things to the way they were before any user input.
+More or less, it returns things to the way they were before any user input.

 ### `uppy.close()`